bronwynbjorkman/bronwynbjorkman.github.io/_posts/2020-08-25-figuring-you-guys-out.markdown

 The use of *you guys* to refer to groups that contain no individuals who could be identified as *the guy* demonstrates very clearly that for speakers like me—though not speakers who don't use *you guys* this way—*you guys* does not inherit the masculine denotation of the noun *guy* as a matter of grammar.
 It is a trickier question whether it might nonetheless bias a masculine interpretation, or contribute to a view of men as "default" persons, but for that I think we would need as-yet-nonexistent psycholinguistic results.

-Nonetheless, I know that *you guys* does strike many non-masculine English speakers as gender specific, because several women and nonbinary people of my aquaintence *do* twitch if it's applied to groups they're in.
+Nonetheless, I know that *you guys* does strike many non-masculine English speakers as gender specific, because several women and nonbinary people of my acquaintance *do* twitch if it's applied to groups they're in.
 So what to do?

 For myself, the decision about whether to change a particular aspect of my speech boils down to two considerations: